robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 	* Scroll down to **Resource ID**, change the operator to **CONTAINS** and paste in the `<Instance ID>` you copied earlier (from the principal ID you gathered in the GuardDuty finding).
 	* Add another filter by again clicking in the **Add filter** box and scrolling down to **Product Name**, and paste in the word `GuardDuty`.
 -->

-1. Go to the [AWS Security Hub](https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2) console.
-2. On the left navigation, click on **Explore Findings**
-3. Add the following filter:
-	* **Keyword: `instance id`** (you obtained the instance ID earlier from the principal ID in one of the findings.
-The instance ID came from the session name of the principal ID.)
-	* **Provider: GuardDuty**

-	>  What findings do you see related to this Instance ID?
 -->
 One of the findings should indicate that the EC2 instance is communicating with an IP address on a threat list (**disallowed IP**) which adds further evidence to the conclusion that the instance has been compromised.
 The other finding should indicate that a system at a particular IP address is performing an SSH brute force attack against your instance.
 You now need to investigate if the SSH brute force attack was successful and if that is what allowed the attacker to gain access to the instance.